stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-rockfish-tom-kha.md

 ## Creamy Coconut Soup for Delicate Fish

-Rockfish works beautifully in Tom Kha because it is mild, flaky, and delicate.
+Rockfish works beautifully in Tom Kha because it cooks quickly and stays delicate in the coconut broth.
+The soup should be creamy, bright from lime, savory from fish sauce, and aromatic from lemongrass, galangal, and lime leaves.

+## Tips and Variations

-The key is to build a deeply aromatic broth first, then add the fish only at the end so it poaches gently instead of breaking apart.
+- Add the fish near the end so it does not overcook.

-For a more polished, restaurant-style version, strain the broth before adding the coconut milk.
-For a more rustic bowl, leave the lemongrass, galangal, and lime leaves in the pot and eat around them.

-## Makrut Lime Leaf Substitute

-If you do not have makrut lime leaves, use lime zest, a few strips of lime peel, and extra cilantro stems or Thai basil.
-Add the peel while the broth simmers, then remove it before serving.
+- If you cannot find makrut lime leaves, use lime zest and a little extra lime juice.

-A bay leaf with lime zest can also add a little herbal depth, though it will not have the same floral citrus note.

-## Restaurant-Style Upgrades

-Saute a small spoonful of red curry paste with the aromatics for extra depth and color.
-For texture, top the finished soup with crispy shallots, fried garlic, or toasted coconut.

-Roasted kabocha squash or sweet potato also works well here, adding gentle sweetness against the lime and coconut.

-## Serving Ideas

-Serve Rockfish Tom Kha with jasmine rice, sticky rice, cucumber salad, Thai fresh rolls, or roasted vegetables.
-A crisp riesling or cold lager pairs nicely with the coconut, lime, and chile.

-## Fish Variations

-This recipe also works with halibut, cod, sablefish, snapper, shrimp, or scallops.
-Avoid boiling the soup after the seafood goes in; gentle heat keeps everything tender.
+- Mushrooms, cherry tomatoes, and cilantro all work well here.
+- Serve with jasmine rice or alongside Thai fresh rolls.
+- Use salmon, cod, shrimp, or chicken instead of rockfish.